 This list is not exhaustive but it is felt that we have highlighted a number of important issues to be considered when thinking about providing professional support for your employees.

-Duty of care: As an employer you have a duty of care to your employees, which means that all reasonable steps are taken to ensure the health, safety and well-being of your employee.
+The duty of care: As an employer, you have a duty of care to your employees, which means that all reasonable steps are taken to ensure the health, safety and well-being of your employee.
 This means physical and mental health and can be seen as a key factor in building trust and reinforcing your commitment to your employees.
 It can also help retain staff levels and boost productivity.